hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

    files/directories) to be reflected through the ``/readlonly/`` mount point.

-   In jobs, any changes you make to files or directories in your project scratch directory should be reflected through the ``/readonly`` mount point immediately, as long as the job started running *after* the changes were made.
+   In jobs, any changes you make to files or directories in your project scratch directory should be reflected through the ``/readonly`` mount point, as long as the job started running *after* the changes were made.

-   In addition, take into account that changes which are made while the job is running will *not* be reflected through the ``/readonly`` mount point (for that job).
+   In addition, take into account that changes in your project scratch directory which are made while the job is running may *not* be reflected through the ``/readonly`` mount point (during that job).
-   If your job script creates new files, updates existing files, etc., those changes will *not* be visible via ``/readonly`` during the lifetime of the job.
+   If your job script creates new files, updates existing files, etc., those changes may not be visible via ``/readonly`` during the lifetime of the job, so you should not assume that this will be the case.

 Software